 potential applications: one may use a storefront glass or a subway window

 as a projection screen, or display navigation and dashboard information

 while looking through the windshield of a car or plane.
 A number of

 technologies have been developed for such displays, but each has certain

 We came up with a new kind of transparent display using the resonant scattering of nanoparticles.
 The screen consists of a transparent polymer embedded with designed nanoparticles.
 The nanoparticles selectively scatter the targeted wavelength of light that we project (therefore acting as a screen) but let other wavelengths of light pass through (therefore appearing transparent).
 Such screens are merely doped plastic foils.
 They are simple to manufacture, of low cost, scalable to large sizes, and have wide viewing angles, making them attractive for certain applications.

-Our paper describes the concept and a single-color demonstration:
+Our paper from 2014 describes the concept and a single-color demonstration:

 "Transparent displays enabled by resonant nanoparticle scattering," Chia Wei Hsu, Bo Zhen, Wenjun Qiu, Ofer Shapira, Brendan G. DeLacy, John D. Joannopoulos, and Marin Soljacic, Nature Communications 5, 3152 (2014); doi:10.1038/ncomms4152.

 The company Lux Labs started commercializing this technology in 2019.

 [A blue MIT logo is projected onto the transparent screen.
 Three cups are placed behind the screen to show its transparency.]